Interpreting type theory in a quasicategory: a Yoneda approach: A Yoneda-style rigidification

-The assignment $x \mapsto \mathcal{C}_{/x}$ does not seem to extend to a functor of quasicategories (i.e. a morphism of simplicial sets) in a canonical way.
+The assignment $x \mapsto \mathcal{C}_{/x}$ does not seem to extend to a functor of quasicategories (i.e., a morphism of simplicial sets) in a canonical way.

-However, the proof of Proposition \ref{1ff} suggests that we should rely on both the $(\infty,1)-$Yoneda lemma as well as the higher version of the usual Grothendieck construction (the (un)straightening construction).
-Both of these constructions are studied in details in \cite{lurie2009}.
+However, the proof of Proposition \ref{1ff} suggests that we should rely on both the $(\infty,1)$-Yoneda lemma, as well as the higher version of the Grothendieck construction (the (un)straightening construction).
+Both of these constructions are studied in detail in \cite{lurie2009}.

-Actually, we will deduce the expected result stated in Proposition \ref{rigidification} directly from the following one, which is due to Lurie (HTT 5.1.1.1):
+Actually, we will deduce the expected result stated in Proposition \ref{rigidification} directly from the following one, which is due to Lurie (Proposition 5.1.1.1 in \cite{lurie2009}).
+We write $\mathcal{S}$ for the quasicategory of spaces (obtained by applying the simplicial nerve to the simplicial category of Kan complexes), $\mathbf{RFib}(\mathcal{C})$ for the full simplicial subcategory of $\mathbf{SSet}_{/\mathcal{C}}$ spanned by the right fibrations (which are exactly the fibrant-cofibrant objects for the contravariant model structure), and $(\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})})^\circ$ for the full subcategory of $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ (the contravariant simplicial functors from $\mathfrak{C}(\mathcal{C})$ to $\mathbf{SSet}$) spanned by the objects that are fibrant-cofibrant for the global projective model structure.
+The statement is then as follows:

 \begin{proposition} There is a span of equivalences